 A momentary clearing in the fog below us quickly allowed us to point ourselves in the correct direction.
 Making it down to the glacier, the ridge between the White River and Palmer was ripe with wind slabs, guarding direct access back onto the south side route.
 We spotted a hogsback type feature lower down the mountain that seemed safe, we figured better safe than sorry.
 We walked.
 Sunset colored the mountain in oranges and reds, beautiful but an indication we had been here far too long.

 We eventually made our way to our stashed skis and buckled up.
 We made our way down in the dark until we lost the unkept trails.
 Eventually we unbuckled and walked the last few minutes to the car.

 Still unfinished business

-We planned to go back for one or two more variations later in the week, but COVID-19 soon came into full effect, with the government eventually closing off much access to the parks in the region.
+We planned to go back for one or two more variations later in the week, but COVID-19 soon came into full effect, with the government eventually closing off nearly all access to the parks in the region.
 For my real job, I had already spent plenty of time studying the virus-related proclamations in Washington State.
 While Washington’s proclamations had been fairly lenient considering outdoor activity essential for mental health and happiness, Oregon went in a different direction.
-Non-essential travel in Oregon is now treated as a Class C Misdemeanor.
+Non-essential travel in Oregon was now treated as a Class C Misdemeanor.
 Ultimately both Jessica and I are guests of the United States of America, and we plan to follow the law.